jcrunjie/ScaryMoon/README.md

 # ScaryMoon
-A simple and fun visualization simulating a Moon Fall -- Moon crashing towards you: https://jcrunjie.github.io/ScaryMoon/ Made with the help of ChatGPT
+A simple and fun visualization simulating a Moon Fall— Moon crashing towards you: https://jcrunjie.github.io/ScaryMoon/

+Made with the help of ChatGPT

 ## This visualization is inspired by my dream: